• About

 Why are Funerals important?

-Throughout the world, irrespective of religious, spiritual beliefs, or none whatsoever, funerals play a crucial role in the grieving process, helping individuals and communities express their grief, honour and remember the deceased, reflect upon all that person has meant to them and (even when funeral services may have been incredibly painful) help support them towards finding some closure.
-The tangible power of funerals in commemorating lives loved, when conducted with warmth, compassion, affection, and, in some cases in chapels filled with smiles amidst sadness, can be profoundly supportive in helping those left grieving to navigate their personal journey through loss, and should not be underestimated, yet the advertisements that are gaining momentum - as is understandable – regrettably talk only of the financial benefit, and endorse direct cremations as a way of taking the burden of grief away from families, alleviating pain and sadness, when the opposite, for so many families is sadly the case.
+Before we delve into the subject of Direct Cremation, lets talk Funerals for a moment.
+Throughout the world, irrespective of religious, spiritual beliefs, or none whatsoever, Funerals play a crucial role in the grieving process, helping individuals and communities express their loss, honour and remember the deceased in shared respect and love, reflect upon all that person has meant to them, and (even when Funeral Services may have been incredibly difficult) help support individuals towards finding some closure.
+The tangible power of Funerals in commemorating lives loved, when conducted with warmth, compassion, affection, and, in some cases in chapels filled with smiles and laughter amidst sadness, can be incredibly supportive in helping those left grieving to navigate their personal journey through loss, and should not be underestimated.
+Often, the grief we feel can be testament to all our unspent love for the person who has died that has no place to go, and that is where Funerals become imperceptibly and even profoundly healing and cathartic.

 Tips if you are planning a Direct Cremation